redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 Locle into a state of high excitement.
 He was the sole subject of conversation in workshops, clubs and drawing-rooms. ...
-Everyone said that the presence in the ranks of the International of a man as energetic as he could not fail to be a source of great strength.'2 Locle was an obscure provincial township, and for a celebrity to visit it was an epoch-making event; and now a rare and exotic celebrity was actually on the spot.
+Everyone said that the presence in the ranks of the International of a man as energetic as he could not fail to be a source of great strength [^24].'
+Locle was an obscure provincial township, and for a celebrity to visit it was an epoch-making event; and now a rare and exotic celebrity was actually on the spot.
 The big watchmaking village could scarcely contain itself with excitement.
-'I went to meet him at the station with Father Meuron, and we took him to the International Club, where we spent the rest of the afternoon talking with some friends who had gathered there.'3 The local branch, the _Cercle International_, was just celebrating the sixty-fifth birthday of 'Father' Neuron, a French _émigré_, who had been a Carbonaro in the days of the July Monarchy and perhaps in the days of the Restoration too.
+'I went to meet him at the station with Father Meuron, and we took him to the International Club, where we spent the rest of the afternoon talking with some friends who had gathered there [^25].'
+The local branch, the _Cercle International_, was just celebrating the sixty-fifth birthday of 'Father' Neuron, a French _émigré_, who had been a Carbonaro in the days of the July Monarchy and perhaps in the days of the Restoration too.
 The Internationalists of Locle, all hungry for experience, surrounded Bakunin.
 'If Bakunin's imposing stature struck the imagination, the familiarity of his greeting gained men's hearts.
-He promptly made a conquest of everybody.'4 Bakunin showed himself a blithe and sociable human being, a good raconteur, homely and simple.
+He promptly made a conquest of everybody [^26].'
+Bakunin showed himself a blithe and sociable human being, a good raconteur, homely and simple.
 'In conversation Bakunin willingly related anecdotes, gave reminiscences of his youth, told us things he had said or heard.
-He had a whole repertoire of anecdotes, proverbs and favourite sayings that he liked to repeat.'5 Guillaume particularly remembered one story which Bakunin told.
-'Once, at the end of a dinner in Germany, he had proposed a toast, he told us laughing, saying: "I drink to the destruction of public order and the unleashing of evil passions."'6 Bakunin described the seven stages of happiness as follows: 'In the first place, the supreme happiness was to die fighting for liberty; in the second place, love and friendship; in the third place, science and art; in the fourth place, smoking; in the fifth place, drinking; in the sixth place, eating; and in the seventh place, sleeping.'7
+He had a whole repertoire of anecdotes, proverbs and favourite sayings that he liked to repeat [^27].'
+Guillaume particularly remembered one story which Bakunin told.
+'Once, at the end of a dinner in Germany, he had proposed a toast, he told us laughing, saying: "I drink to the destruction of public order and the unleashing of evil passions [^28]."'
+Bakunin described the seven stages of happiness as
+follows: 'In the first place, the supreme happiness was to die fighting for liberty; in the second place, love and friendship; in the third place, science and art; in the fourth place, smoking; in the fifth place, drinking; in the sixth place, eating; and in the seventh place, sleeping [^29].'

 Twenty years before Bakunin had defined the seven stages of happiness in the same way, and he had spoken of the unleashing of the passions then